Hopi Kachina figure: Late Action era (1945–present)

 The Late Action period of kachina figures contains the most variations of carvings than any other period.
 Most figures of this period display realistic body proportions and show movement, which are distinguishing features of this period.
 The regalia in this period are more detailed and in the 1960s, carvers began to attach bases to the dolls in order to appeal to the tourists who didn’t want to hang the dolls on their walls.
 In the 1970s the Endangered Species Act and Migratory Bird Treaty banned the selling of kachina figures that carried any migratory, wild bird feathers from birds such as eagles.
-As a result, the feathers of the dolls would be carved into the wood, which led to a new brand of Hopi art—the katsina sculpture.
-As the dolls became more extravagant and the consumer demand went up, the prices of dolls also rose significantly.
-Prices today range on average from $500 to $1,000, and it is not unusual to see a carved figure up to $10,000.
+As a result, the feathers of the dolls would be carved into the wood, which led to a new brand of Hopi art: the kachina sculpture.
+As the carvings became more extravagant and the consumer demand went up, their prices also rose significantly.
+Prices today range on average from $500 to $1,000, and it is not unusual to see a carved figure by a master artist up to $10,000.

-Contemporary Katsina figures
+Contemporary Kachina figures

-Most Hopi manufacturers today that sell dolls do it for trade and do not necessarily make dolls that reflect authentic kachinam.
+Most Hopi carvers today that sell dolls do it for trade and do not necessarily make dolls that reflect authentic kachinam.
 Kachina ceremonies are still held, but have to now be scheduled around the men’s jobs, schools, and businesses and are usually held on weekends.
 The dolls today are much more exquisite than those of the past and are very expensive.
-Women carvers are becoming more common, making miniature dolls that are especially popular in the trade.
+Women sometimes carve, making miniature dolls that are especially popular in the trade.

-The Heard Museum in Phoenix and the Southwest Museum in Los Angeles are now home to the major collections of Hopi kachina figures.
-A small collection of them can also be found in the British Museum's collection.
+The Heard Museum in Phoenix and the Autry Museum in Los Angeles are now home to the major collections of Hopi Kachina figures.
+Collections can be found in Native American collections in museums nationwide and internationally.